 Guava vs Apple - Health impact and Nutrition Comparison

 We’ve all heard about the many benefits that apples have on health.
-Here, we will talk about how the guava compares to an apple and how exactly the two affect the human organism.
+Here, we will talk about how the guava compares to an apple and how the two affect humans.

-Apples, on the other hand, originated in Central Asia and have quickly spread to all corners of the world.
-Nowadays China is the largest producer of apples (2).
+On the other hand, apples originated in Central Asia and have quickly spread to all corners of the world.
+Nowadays, China is the largest producer of apples (2).
 Apples are a part of the Rosaceae family and the Malus genus.

-Apples and guavas are often the same size and shape, however you can clearly tell them apart judging by guavas outer rind that is similar to a lemon.
+Apples and guavas often come in the same size and shape; however, you can easily tell them apart judging by guavas outer rind, which is similar to a lemon.

-The most commonly used species of guava, that is often what we think about when we say guava, is the apple guava, scientifically named Psidium gujava.
-In many parts of the world guava is cheaper than an apple, consequently it gained the nickname “a poor man’s apple”, being cheaper but more nutritious.
+The most commonly used guava species, which we often think about when we say guava, is the apple guava, scientifically named Psidium guajava.
+In many parts of the world, guava is cheaper than an apple.
+Consequently, it gained the nickname “a poor man’s apple,” being cheaper but more nutritious.

-Guava fruits contain more calories, more protein and fats.
+Guava fruits contain more calories, protein, and fats.
 Guava also has a slightly higher concentration of carbohydrates due to its fiber content, even though apples contain more sugar and starch.
 Both fruits do not contain trans fats.

-Since guava contains more of all macronutrients, between the two, apples are recommended during low calorie, low fats, low carbs and low glycemic index diets.
+Since guava contains more of all macronutrients, apples are recommended during low-calorie, low-fat, low-carb, and low glycemic index diets.

-Both fruits do not contain vitamin D, vitamin B9 and vitamin B12.
+Both fruits do not contain vitamin D, vitamin B9, or vitamin B12.

-Guava is aslo much richer in all minerals, including iron, calcium, potassium, magnesium, copper, zinc and phosphorus.
+Guava is also much richer in all minerals, including iron, calcium, potassium, magnesium, copper, zinc, and phosphorus.

 Apples contain a lower concentration of sodium by half.

-Apples have been considered as an essential part of a healthy diet for centuries, consequently sayings have arrised in the language such as “An apple a day keeps the doctor away”.
-Guavas have also been known to be used in traditional medicine.
+Apples have been considered an essential part of a healthy diet for centuries.
+Consequently, sayings have originated in the language, such as “An apple a day keeps the doctor away.”
+Guavas are also known to have been used in traditional medicine.

 Here we will discuss mechanisms of action of those effects on health.

-Other studies have found guava fruit and guava leaf tea to have hypoglycemic and hypotensive activities (4).
-Increased consumption of guava fruit can cause a substantial reduction in blood pressure and blood lipid levels (5).
+Other studies have found guava fruit and guava leaf tea to have blood pressure and blood glucose decreasing activities (4).
+Increased consumption of guava fruit can also cause a substantial reduction in blood lipid levels (4).

-Epidemiological evidence suggests that apples, as a rich source of flavonoids, as well as polyphenols, can ameliorate cardiovascular risk factors such as dyslipidemia, endothelial dysfunction and inflammation.
-Apple consumption is associated with a reduced risk of coronary heart disease and total cardiovascular disease mortality (6).
+Epidemiological evidence suggests that apples, as a rich source of flavonoids and polyphenols, can improve cardiovascular risk factors such as dyslipidemia, endothelial dysfunction, and inflammation.
+Apple consumption is associated with a reduced risk of coronary heart disease and total cardiovascular disease mortality (5).

-Multiple studies have found that guava leaf extracts exert antidiabetic, antihyperglycemic and antihyperlipidemic qualities (7).
-This effect can potentially be explained by the inhibition of protein tyrosine phosphatase 1B (8), that can function as a negative regulator of insulin and leptin signal transduction.
-Guava leaf teas are overall recommended to patients with type 2 diabetis mellitus (9).
+Multiple studies have found that guava leaf extracts exert antidiabetic, antihyperglycemic, and antihyperlipidemic qualities (6).
+This effect can potentially be explained by the inhibition of protein tyrosine phosphatase 1B, which can function as a negative regulator of insulin and leptin signal transduction (7).
+Guava leaf teas are overall recommended to patients with type 2 diabetes mellitus (8).

-A study has shown that apple juice consumption daily can have significant effects on plasma concentrations of glucose, insulin, gastric inhibitory polypeptide (GIP) and glucagon-like peptide (GLP1), potentially due to its phloridzin and polyphenol content (10).
+A study has shown that apple juice consumption daily can have significant effects on plasma concentrations of glucose, insulin, gastric inhibitory polypeptide (GIP), and glucagon-like peptide (GLP1), potentially due to its high phlorizin and polyphenol content (9).

-Apple polyphenol extracts exhibited an insulin sensitizing effect, activating glucose transport through translocation of glucose transporter 4 (GLUT4), mediated by phosphatidylinositol 3-kinase (PI3K) and peroxisome proliferator-activated receptor-gamma (PPARγ) signaling pathways in muscle cells (11).
+Apple polyphenol extracts exhibited an insulin-sensitizing effect, activating glucose transport through translocation of glucose transporter 4 (GLUT4), mediated by enzymes and signaling pathways in muscle cells (10).

 Both fruits can be the cause of allergies.

-Apples are one of the most prevalent and best described allergens among fruits.
-Allergic reaction to an apple can be expressed in two ways, depending on the allergen type of an apple.
-The two types of allergens within an apple are heat-labile birch pollen allergens and the heat-stable allergen that is located under the skin of the apple.
-The birch pollen allergen usually causes milder symptoms, such as the oral allergy syndrome and is more frequent in the cooler regions of the northern hemisphere where the birch commonly grows.
-The heat-stable allergen cross reacts with peaches, causing severe reactions and is more commonly found in the Mediterranean area (12).
+Apples are one of the most prevalent and best-described allergens among fruits.
+Allergic reactions to an apple can be expressed in two ways, depending on the allergen type of an apple.
+The two types of allergens within an apple are heat-labile birch pollen and the heat-stable allergens located under the apple’s skin.
+The birch pollen allergen usually causes milder symptoms, such as oral allergy syndrome.
+It is more frequent in the cooler regions of the northern hemisphere, where the birch commonly grows.
+The heat-stable allergen cross-reacts with peaches, causing severe reactions, and is more commonly found in the Mediterranean area (11).

 Contrastingly, guava allergies are very uncommon in the medical literature.
-One study found that children with seasonal asthma attacks have a higher chance of being hypersentisized to many foods, one of them being guava, and that a specific elimination diet may prevent the seasonal provocation (13).
+One study found that children with seasonal asthma attacks have a higher chance of being hypersensitive to many foods, one of them being guava.
+A specific elimination diet may prevent seasonal provocation (12).

-The aqueous extract of guava fruits has been found to inhibit brain derived metastatic prostate cancer, potentially due to its extraordinarily high polyphenol and flavanoid contents.
-Therefore guavas can potentially be used as part of treatment for such cancers (15).
-Guava leaf hexane fraction has also induced anticancer activity in human prostate cancer by suppressing AKT/ mammalian target of rapamycin/ ribosomal p70 S6 kinase (16).
+The aqueous extract of guava fruits has been found to inhibit brain-derived metastatic prostate cancer, potentially due to its extraordinarily high polyphenol and flavonoid contents.
+Therefore guavas can potentially be used as part of treatment for such cancers (14).
+Hexane fraction of guava leaf has also induced anticancer activity in human prostate cancer by suppressing a signaling pathway (15).

-Studies have also found a consistent inverse association between apples and risk of various cancers (17).
-Significant risk reduction was observed in oral cavity and pharynx, larynx, esophagus, colorectal, breast, ovary and prostate cancers (18).
+Studies have also found a consistent inverse association between apples and the risk of various cancers (16).
+Significant risk reduction was observed in the oral cavity and pharynx, larynx, esophagus, colorectal, breast, ovary, and prostate cancers (17).

 Both apples and guavas have been found to exhibit antimicrobial properties.
-Ethanolic and methanolic apple axtracts have shown antimicrobial qualities against Staphilococcus aureus and Enteroaggregative eschcherichia coli (EAEC).
-Guava extracts were effective against Staphylococcus aureus, Enterotoxigenic E. Coli (ETEC), Enterobacter cloacae, Shigella flexineri, Enterococcus faecalis, Klebsiella and Pseudomonas aeruginosa, but not Enteroaggregative E. Coli (EAEC).
-The methanolic extracts of apple and guava showed slightly larger zones of effectiveness compared to their ethanolic extracts (19).
+Ethanolic and methanolic apple extracts have shown antimicrobial qualities against Staphylococcus aureus and Enteroaggregative E. coli (EAEC).
+Guava extracts were effective against Staphylococcus aureus, Enterotoxigenic E. Coli (ETEC), Enterobacter cloacae, Shigella flexneri, Enterococcus faecalis, Klebsiella, and Pseudomonas aeruginosa, but not Enteroaggregative E. Coli (EAEC).
+The methanolic extracts of apple and guava showed slightly larger effectiveness zones than their ethanolic extracts (18).